-II.
-PROCESSING
+3. UAC PROCESSING

 DHS and HHS collaborate and coordinate the processing of all UAC.
-In so doing, the agencies comply with 6 U.S.C. § 279 and all agency internal policies, procedures, and guidance to ensure that UAC are treated with dignity and respect and with special concern for their vulnerability as UAC.
-The agencies also adhere to the TVPRA.
-All UAC are processed expeditiously and are given priority over other aliens in custody in order to move them swiftly to HHS/ORR placement.
+In so doing, the agencies comply with 6 U.S.C. § 279, the TVPRA, other legal requirements, and all agency internal policies, procedures, and guidance to ensure that UAC are treated with dignity and respect and with special concern for their vulnerability as UAC.
+All UAC are processed expeditiously and are generally given priority over other aliens in custody in order to move them swiftly to HHS/ORR placement.

-Immediately after a minor is apprehended, one of the first tasks of the apprehending DHS component is to determine age, identity, and immigration status.
+Immediately after a minor is apprehended, the apprehending DHS component determines age, identity, accompanied status, and immigration status.
 As age and identity are determined, the apprehending DHS component creates an Alien File (either a permanent "A-file" or a temporary "T-file"), according to departmental guidelines prior to transfer of the UAC to ORR.
-The A-file or T-file must generally contain, at a minimum, the original Form I-862 Notice to Appear (NTA), with signature and service on the alien (if the UAC is above 14 years of age), plus three copies, and any documentary evidence.
+The A-file or T-file must generally contain, at a minimum, the original Form I-862, with signature and service on the alien (if the UAC is above 14 years of age), plus three copies, and any documentary evidence.
 If the UAC is below 14 years of age, then the certificate of service on the NTA will be served upon HHS/ORR when the custody of the UAC is transferred.
 The ICE/ERO FOJC provides instructions to the apprehending agency for delivery of the A-file or T-file to ICE/ERO.